Affiliate links on Android Authority may earn us a commission. Learn more.

-There’s never a bad time to give your workstation a boost, especially when it comes to a new monitor.
+There’s never a bad time to boost your workstation, especially when it comes to a new monitor.
 A 27-inch display is a perfect size for just about any situation as well.
-It offers enough real estate to stay productive at work, while not feeling like you’re staring down a television.
+It offers enough screen real estate to stay productive at work while not feeling like you’re staring down at a television.
 If you’re ready to make the change, here are our picks for the best 27-inch monitors you can buy.

-We’ve tried to cover a number of different manufacturers on our list, as well as a number of price points.
-A few of these options are great for gaming while others are geared for creative and professional pursuits.
+We’ve tried to cover several different manufacturers on our list and many price points.
+A few of these options are great for gaming, while others are geared for creative and professional pursuits.
 No matter what you’re looking for, make sure you research carefully first.